arizephyr123/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 This sets the parent or base font of a similar size to medium in Chrome so rem will re-size according to this baseline font size.
+Also this sets 1 rem to 10 px for easier conversion.

 4. How would you describe preprocessing to someone new to CSS?